fadingred/Greenwich/Readme.md

   1. Move this build phase **below** the _Copy Bundle Resources_ build phase
   1. Update the script to `./Scripts/localization verify -s. -r.`

-Note that these scripts do take a couple of options to allow you to specify where different files are located.
+Note that these scripts may need to be altered slightly depending on your configuration.
+The path to the script should relative to your project's `.xcodeproj` file.
+If you put the scripts folder in a folder called `External`, you would need to change the beginning of the script to `./External/Scripts/localization`.
+The scripts also take a couple of options to allow you to specify where different files are located.
-If your source files and xib files are located in the same directory as your project (your `.xcodeproj` file), then the options provided in the example above will be correct.
+If your source files and xib files are located in the same directory as your project's `.xcodeproj` file, then the options provided in the example above will be correct.
 If they're in a different location, though, you'll have to alter the arguments that are passed to the script.
 For most uses, you will only need to specify `-s`, the path to your source files, and `-r`, the path to your resources.
 Relative paths are acceptable.